A-poc/RedTeam-Tools/README.md

 I have put together a bash one-liner that:
 - Passively collects a list of subdomains from certificate associations ([crt.sh](https://crt.sh/))
-- Actively requests each subdomain to verify it's existance ([httprobe](https://github.com/tomnomnom/httprobe))
+- Actively requests each subdomain to verify it's existence ([httprobe](https://github.com/tomnomnom/httprobe))
 - Actively screenshots each subdomain for manual review ([EyeWitness](https://github.com/FortyNorthSecurity/EyeWitness))

 **Usage:**